keithlee96/object-set-js/README.md

 ## Overview

 ObjectSet is identical to JavaScript's built-in Set, but performs a deep comparison of it's elements when comparing elements, instead of using object references comparison (strict equality).
 Hence, this is the Set datastructure, designed to handle objects.
 It shares the same interface as set, so Set operations, such as add, delete, has, clear, entries, forEach, etc, will all work on ObjectSet.
+If after a deep comparison, 2 objects inserted into the set are seen as identical, only one of them will be found in the Set.

 ## Examples